 Our bones are made up of two basic types of cells—osteoblasts, which create and maintain new bone, and osteoclasts, which dissolve old bone.
 Normally, bone cells know when to grow and when to stop growing.
 But sometimes, abnormal bone cells develop and grow at an uncontrolled rate, forming a tumor.
 Most bone tumors are benign (not cancerous), but a few are cancerous.
 Known as primary bone cancers, these are quite rare, accounting for less than 0.2 percent of all cancers.
 The majority of cases of cancer involving bone are metastatic, meaning the disease has spread to the bones from another place in the body.

 Treatment for bone cancer depends on the type of tumor, whether it is primary or metastatic, and the extent of the tumor, and often includes some combination of surgery, radiation therapy, chemotherapy and immunotherapy.

-“Our ability to accurately diagnosis and successfully treat bone tumors has tremendously improved,” says Gary Elliott Friedlaender, MD, a Yale Medicine orthopedic oncologist, “based on innovative research and clinical trials, along with the skill and experience of our team.”
+“Our ability to accurately diagnosis and successfully treat bone tumors has tremendously improved,” says Gary Elliott Friedlaender, MD, a Yale Medicine orthopedic oncologist, who is part of the Sarcoma Program at Yale Cancer Center, “based on innovative research and clinical trials, along with the skill and experience of our team.”